AWS-SG/meetups/README.md

 >
 > You can add this part in later

-## 📢 Open announcements

-Have something you'd like to tell the audience?
-We have an open announcement segment for you to announce job opportunities, promote a meet up, upcoming conferences, etc. Please comment on the month's [issue](https://github.com/AWS-SG/meetups/issues) to give the organizers a heads-up.

 ## 📝 Notes to speakers

 - Be punctual for the event; talks start at 7.30pm - _your talk may be rescheduled if you are late_